MSD-Sistemas/SimStorm-Toolbox-Public/README.md

 ---

-## 🚀 First Usage
+## 🚀 First Use

-After installation, you shall get a license.lic file from MSD SISTEMAS to enable the toolbox.
+After installation, you will need a valid license.lic file from MSD SISTEMAS to enable the toolbox.
-For that, just send us an email to daniel.damasceno@msdconsult.com.br with the HASH code generated in MATLAB command window by running:
+To obtain a license file, just send an email to daniel.damasceno@msdconsult.com.br or evandson.dantas@msdconsult.com.br with the HASH code generated in MATLAB command window by running:

 ```matlab
 MSD_license_2025